 Note: The sub-component are mentioned with red highlighted color in the below snapshot.

-CTIS – Component Testing in Large
+CTIL – Component Testing in Large

 Component testing done without isolation of other components in the software or application under test is referred as Component Testing Large.